Mitigating Statistical Bias within Differentially Private Synthetic Data: Additional Material

 \paragraph{Sources of Bias and Variance.} This analysis gives us insights on two sources of bias and variance.
-The first one is the bias and/or variance introduced by \textit{privatizing} the weights.
+The first one is the bias and/or variance introduced by \textit{privatising} the weights.
 The estimator of \cite{ji2013differential} is biased but as a result adds noise with a smaller variance, whereas to be unbiased by noising the weights we have to pay a price of increasing the variance, e.g., by adding more noise or by releasing fewer samples.
 The second source is the bias and variance introduced by \textit{estimating} the weights through the classifier.
 The importance weighting procedure is only unbiased when we know exactly how to estimate the true weights.
 Using a logistic regression to estimate these cannot reasonably be considered as unbiased for any complicated data.
 However, using an arbitrarily complex classifier such as a classification neural network could arguably be considered as less biased at estimating the density ratio if it converges, but possibly increases the variance of the estimators due to the increased number of parameters to learn.
+Please refer to Table \ref{table:realworld_old} in Supplement \ref{sec:othergansexp} for some experimental results.